persteenolsen/django-starter-two/README.md

 ## Static files for the Admin Backend and the Frontend

-There are only one Django App in the Project and the dir 'static' and 'assets' are at root level
+There is only one Django App in the Project and the dir 'static' and 'assets' are at root level

 Make sure that the Python package "whitenoise" is installed from the requirements.txt